nkma1989/azurefunctions-keras-model/README.md

 ```
 python testAPI.py -e <Function endpoint>
 ```
 You can test the blob trigger by uploading images from testimages folder into the "images" container in blob storage.
-The result can be seen in the "images-processed" container and the "imagedata" table, using Azure table explorer or the Azure portal:
+The result can be seen in the "images-processed" container and the "imagedata" table, using Azure table explorer or the Azure portal.

 ![host_start](https://github.com/nkma1989/azurefunctions-keras-model/blob/master/readme_images/blobtrigger_result.jpg)